Last updated: June 2026 | By Evolving Home Team

 G£3,200£267+£1,200

 Based on Ofgem energy price cap (Jan 2026) and UK Government EPC data.
-Actual costs vary by location, usage, and energy supplier.
+Actual costs vary by location, usage, tariff, and how the heating system is run.

 Why EPC Ratings Matter